GoogleCloudPlatform/click-to-deploy/k8s/nginx/README.md

 - private key file (in the PEM format; if using a signed certificate - use bundled file with your domain certificate and the intermediate one)

 To update the certificate for a running NGINX server do the following:
-1. Save the certificate under `https1.cert` file in `google-click-to-deploy/k8s/nginx/scripts` folder.
+1. Save the certificate under `https1.cert` file in `click-to-deploy/k8s/nginx/scripts` folder.
-1. Save the private key of your certificate under `https1.key` file in `google-click-to-deploy/k8s/nginx/scripts` folder.
+1. Save the private key of your certificate under `https1.key` file in `click-to-deploy/k8s/nginx/scripts` folder.
-1. Copy `google-click-to-deploy/k8s/nginx/scripts/nginx-update-cert.sh` to the folder where `https1.cert` and `https1.key` are stored.
+1. Copy `click-to-deploy/k8s/nginx/scripts/nginx-update-cert.sh` to the folder where `https1.cert` and `https1.key` are stored.
 1. Define APP_INSTANCE_NAME environment variable ```export APP_INSTANCE_NAME=<the name of your application, e.g. nginx-1>```
 1. Define NAMESPACE environment variable ``` export NAMESPACE=default```
 1. Run the update script: `./nginx-update-cert.sh`.

-NOTE: Please, make sure to perform above-mentioned operations outside of directory where you cloned `google-click-to-deploy` repository to avoid accidental commit on `https1.cert` and `https1.key` files.
+NOTE: Please, make sure to perform above-mentioned operations outside of directory where you cloned `click-to-deploy` repository to avoid accidental commit on `https1.cert` and `https1.key` files.

-NOTE: `google-click-to-deploy/k8s/nginx/scripts/nginx-create-key.sh` script can be helpful if you would like to generate self-signed certificate.
+NOTE: `click-to-deploy/k8s/nginx/scripts/nginx-create-key.sh` script can be helpful if you would like to generate self-signed certificate.

 # Update